 New FEC Standards

-The *new* FEC Standards will be in effect July 1, 2018.
+The current FEC Standards came into effect on July 1, 2019.
 This document outlines performance expectations, merit allocations, criteria for Tenure and promotion to full Professor, as well as the policies and procedures that all faculty members on the Tenure-track must abide.
-It is an update to the FEC Guidelines which have been in use since April 1, 2007.
+It is an update to the previous FEC Guidelines which had been in use since April 1, 2007.

 Pre-tenure Faculty: Those Eligible for Tenure

-Assistant Professors and Associate Professors without tenure who started with the Department before July 1, 2018 will be able to choose whether they would like to be evaluated under the *new* FEC Standards or the current FEC Guidelines when they apply for tenure, pursuant to Article 13.10 of the Faculty Agreement.
+Assistant Professors and Associate Professors without tenure who started with the Department before July 1, 2019 must choose whether they would like to be evaluated under the current FEC Standards or the previous FEC Guidelines when they apply for tenure, pursuant to Article A6.03.9 of the Collective Agreement.

-Assistant Professors and Associate Professors without tenure who start with the Department on or after July 1, 2018 will be subject to the *new* FEC Standards.
+Assistant Professors and Associate Professors without tenure who start with the the Department on or after July 1, 2019 will be subject to the current FEC Standards.

 Tenured Faculty: Those Eligible for promotion to full Professor

-All tenured Associate Professors are subject to the *new* FEC Standards.
+All tenured Associate Professors are now subject to the current FEC Standards.

 Assistant Professor Third Year Review

 A newly appointed Faculty member will normally be given a probationary appointment as an Assistant Professor for two successive probation periods.
-The first probationary period is 4 years from your date of employment and the second probationary period is an additional 2 years for a total of 6 years.
+The first probationary period is 4 years and the second probationary period is an additional 2 years, for a total of 6 years.

 During the third year of the initial appointment, the faculty member is required to submit a promotion application for review by the Department's Academic Evaluation Committee (AEC).
 The AEC will provide feedback to the faculty member to strengthen his/her materials.
 The Third Year Review functions as a "practice" tenure hearing.